nikita/discord-link-opener/README.md

 # discord-link-opener

-Automatically open link(s) based on keywords & negative keywords.
+Automatically open link(s) in your default browser based on keywords & negative keywords.

 ## Instructions